Twin Peak Outdoor Fireplace and Expedition Earth | A Collaboration

 During their travels, the couple stayed at some of the most luxurious retreats in the world.
 Inspired by their adventures, the couple created Faraway Cove at the most idyllic location they could find in New Zealand.

-The cabin (tiny home) was designed by architect Jason Van Huenen from Ponting Fitzgerald.
-The home was then built as a debut concept home by Isaac Lindesay of Makespace.
+The home was built as a debut concept home by Isaac Lindesay of Makespace.
 The contemporary layout and design of each cabin is 7200 (w) x 3600 (l) x 3000 (h), and the total internal floor area is 50m2.

 Trendz Outdoors was approached to work with the globe-trotting couple.
 We caught up with the pair to learn more about their latest build and why they chose to include our new outdoor fireplace, the Twin Peak.
 Here is what they had to say: